Doppleganger: 1976 Toyota Hilux SR5 58K Mile Survivor – SOLD!

 September 18th Update – Over the weekend, the private seller of this avocado green Toyota mini truck lowered their asking price for the original $13,800 to $12,900.
 While that’s a step in the right direction, we note that it’s still above the #1 “Excellent” appraisal.

 As we scour Craigslist ads every day, it’s quite common for us to have a case of dé·jà Vu.
 In some cases, we’re actually able to track part a vehicle’s journey like this Morris Minor 1000 we provided an update on last week.
 For others, it’s coming across a twin of a previous feature and then ruling out they are one and the same car.
 For example, in the summer of 2019, we featured this survivor quality, low mileage, and very avocado green 1975 Toyota SR5 Pickup the current caretaker listed for $7,500.
 A barn find from Oregon, that truck though solid was in need of restoration.

-Fast forward earlier this week, and we found a virtually identical example freshly listed here on Craigslist in Madison, Connecticut with virtually slightly less mileage and in the same general area for $13,800.
-At first, we thought the next caretaker purchased and restored the same truck however after careful inspection we believe its all a coincidence, and this is indeed a different example.
+Fast forward earlier this week, and we found a virtually identical example freshly listed recently on Craigslist in Madison, Connecticut with virtually slightly less mileage and in the same general area for $13,800.
+At first, we thought the next caretaker purchased and restored the same truck however after careful inspection we believe it’s all a coincidence, and this is indeed a different example.
 However, as soon as we convince ourselves, we question our eyes and believe this may be the same truck featuring a fresh paint job!
 What do you think?
 Comment below and let us know!

 Comparing this price against the Collector Car Market Review Online Tool confirms this private seller has his Toyota priced three thousand dollars above the #1 “Excellent” appraisal of $10,250.
 If you are serious about buying this Hilux, you can start the conversation by either calling the seller at (203) 936-9399.
 When you do, please remember to mention you saw his truck featured here on GuysWithRides.com